aristotelisballas/listen2yourheart/README.md

 # Welcome to Listen2YourHeart

-This is the official code for the "On the Out-Of-Distribution Robustness of Self-Supervised Representation Learning for Phonocardiogram Signals" [preprint paper](https://arxiv.org/abs/2312.00502) which has been submitted for publication.
+This is the official code for the "A Comprehensive Evaluation of Augmentations for Robust OOD Self-Supervised Contrastive Phonocardiogram Representation Learning" [preprint paper](https://arxiv.org/abs/2312.00502) which has been submitted for publication.

 Note: Repo might change in the future based on revisions and comments but can nevertheless be utilized as is, for research purposes.